 Contributions to the Pension Plan are based on an individual's base salary only.
-The Corporation pays both the employee and employer portions of the annual contributions.
+The Corporation pays the full amount of the annual contributions.
+In the event the Pension Plan is maintained beyond retirement age, the Corporation continues to make contributions at a rate equal 15% of base salary.